 - The brand has a strong emphasis on quality and guarantees

 - There’s a no-pull front attachment too on this back clip harness.

 - Again, this is a brand we can’t find that much fault with – take a look at what other users have to say for more of a breakdown.

 If you’re looking for a harness that’s likely to grow with your pup, this is likely to be a choice that should be at the top of your wish list.

-It comes with a fully comprehensive training guide and is ideal for those dogs who don’t like to wear a headcollar.
-For maximum control, use with the Halti harness training lead.
+It comes with a fully comprehensive training dog walking guide and is ideal for those dogs who don’t like to wear a headcollar.
+For maximum control, use the harness with a training lead.

 - May need to try to see if it’s the correct fit

-This premium no-pull harness has a leash attachment on both the front and a back clip plus padded strips across the belly and chest for comfort, especially good for short-haired dogs.
+This premium no-pull harness has an attachment for the lead on both the front and back for more control.
+Plus padded strips across the belly and a padded chest plate for comfort, perfect for short-haired dogs.

 - Costs a bit more than some on the list

 This no-pull harness has adjustable straps, so it fits snugly around your dog’s body and has a front D-ring to prevent him from pulling.